konsloiz/datetime/README.md

 docker run -d -p8080:8080 konsloiz/datetime:v4.0
 ```

-When the command is sucssefully executed, open any browser and visit the following endpoints:
+If you want to test the application you can simply run the docker container by applying the following command:

 1. http://localhost:8080/now - To get the UTC datetime in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard format.